Dmurph24/bing-bot/README.md

 Then add these lines to cron

 Make sure you change 'usr' in '/home/usr/bing-bot/main.py' to your current account on the machine

+	SHELL=/bin/bash #place this at the top of crontab

 	0 9,13,17,21 * * * /bin/sleep `/usr/bin/expr $RANDOM \% 7200`; python2 /home/usr/bing-bot/main.py